SteinGabriel/light-blog/README.md

 # Light Blog

-A full-stack personal blog application built on Mongodb, Node.js, React and Redux.
+A full-stack personal blog application built with Mongodb, Node.js, React and Redux.
 You can write a new awesome article, edit or delete it!

 ## Getting Started